 6. Can I shadow/assist you?
 Can someone on our set/in our company train with you?

-That is certainly possible!
+That is certainly possible (but not very likely for SAG productions)!
 However, I do have some requirements for those wishing to assist or shadow:

-• Have completed IDC Levels 1 and 2 Foundations, IPEC Modules 1 and 2, and/or TIE Best Practices and Intimacy Choreography or Intimacy Coordination (whichever fits the media we are working in) workshops, or a similar configuration of trainings from other organizations.
+• Have completed IDC Levels 1 and 2 Foundations or the Accelerator Program, IPEC Modules 1, 2, and 3, and/or TIE Best Practices and Intimacy Choreography or Intimacy Coordination (whichever fits the media we are working in) workshops, or a similar configuration of trainings from other organizations.

 • Be certified in Mental Health First Aid and/or have significant Trauma-Informed Practices training.

-• Not be in a position of power in the set or rehearsal room (ie the director, producer, etc).
+• Not be in a position of power in the set or rehearsal room (ie the director, producer, etc) we will be working in together.

 • Be willing to enroll in mentorship and/or lab hours with IPEC for your shadowing/assisting time.